bupt-ai-cz/BALNMP/README.md

 ## Overview

-The overall clinical characteristics statistics information of our dataset are as follows:
+For your convenience in research, we have split the BCNB Dataset into training cohort, validation cohort, and independent test cohort with the ratio as 6: 2: 2.
+The overall clinical characteristics statistics information of the BCNB Dataset are as follows:

 <div align="center">
     <img src="imgs/clinical-data-statistics.png" alt="demo-software" height="75%" width="75%" />